asyncapi/website/pages/docs/getting-started/hello-world.md

 The `channels` section of the specification houses all of the mediums where messages flow through.
 For example, some systems use `topic`, `event name` or `routing key`.
 Different kinds of information flow through each channel similar to the analogy of TV channels.

 In this example, you only have one channel called `hello`.
-The sample app subscribes to this channel to receive `hello {name}` messages.
+The sample app publishes to this channel to send `hello {name}` messages.

 <CodeBlock highlightedLines={[6,7,8,9]}>
 {`asyncapi: 2.0.0